van-sprundel/personal-blog/content/posts/isolating-myself-next-year.md

 I'm going to spend a few months away from all social media and the internet as a whole.
 I believe that the only reason I use these is out of habit and as an escape plan to not have to deal with my personal issues.

-I'm getting angry about what GitHub has become, every day there's a new bug and QA just seems to be not existent.
+I'm getting angry about what GitHub has become, every day there's a new bug and QA just seems to be non-existent.
 Apparently they've stopped shipping big features anyway.

 ## LinkedIn